microbecode/zk-identity-onramp/RESEARCH.md

 1. Get rid of Auth0 and try to get things working directly with identity providers (had challenges with that approach as well earlier)

 I'll continue banging my head against the wall tomorrow and decide how to proceed.

+## 17-19th of March

+Gave up on Auth0, I just can't get it to return the custom nonce.

+Tried again signing up for Google Cloud, to try the flow directly there, but it keeps on refusing all of my payment cards.
+Gave up on that.

+Tried with Twitch.
+After a lot of of fiddling it finally works!
+I use their "OIDC implicit grant flow", send to my own Twitch app stuff like "https://id.twitch.tv/oauth2/authorize?response_type=token+id_token&client_id=emwrtbs8hkk8entdq84jyrpd6za693&redirect_uri=http://localhost:3000&scope=user%3Aread%3Aemail+openid&state=abc123&nonce=abcd345" and it gives me back a JWT token that includes the custom nonce.
+Great success!
+Now things are a bit clearer moving forward.
+What a relief.

+Will clean up code later.